Madd Fari Rules in Tajweed: Extended Elongation Guide

 Practice Note:

-Practice slowly: "qā" (hold for 4-6 counts) then "l" (silent).
+Practice slowly: "qā" (hold for 4–6 counts) then "l" (silent).
 The transition should be smooth and deliberate.
 Focus on maintaining the same mouth position throughout the extended duration.
-Use a metronome to ensure consistent timing.
+Use a simple timer or metronome app to keep your timing even.

 Common Mistakes: